OC Criminal Defense - Frequently Asked Questions

 Answers from a Top-Rated Criminal Defense Lawyer

 Law Office of Michael L. Guisti is a top-rated criminal defense firm serving clients throughout Orange County, California.
-With more than 15 years of successful criminal defense cases behind us, we are committed to providing personal attention and outstanding case results.
+With many years of successful criminal defense cases behind us, we are committed to providing personal attention and outstanding case results.

 Do you have questions about your criminal case?
 Attorney Michael Guisti has the legal knowledge, training, and courtroom experience needed to provide you with comprehensive answers.
 Read through some common questions below before you pick up the phone and schedule your free consultation with an Orange Country criminal lawyer.
 Contact us at (714) 530-9690 to get started!